mentix02/traxler/README.md

   - alpine as container OS

 ## Users
-All users have a password of "abcd" - but each of them have been hashed with argon2.
+All users have a password of `abcd` - but each of them have been hashed with argon2.
 Django takes care of salting and hashing appropriately.
 ![users](https://i.imgur.com/2keO4V4.png)